veidenberg/pline-docs/README.md

 ### Pline will output a GUI like this:

-<div  class="plinedemo"></div>
+<div  class="demoUI"></div>

-The above interface represents a command-line script `remove_gaps.py` with two input arguments.
+This interface represents a command-line script `remove_gaps.py` with two input arguments.
-Read from the [Pline guide](/guide/) for more details.
+[Pline documentation](/guide/) describes the process in more detail.

 ::: tip
-The above example is a live interface, try it out!
+The example above (and the one in the page header) is a live interface, try it out!
-Launching command-line programs is disabled here, but you can get full Pline packages from the [downloads page](/downloads/) or run integrated examples in the [Wasabi webapp](http://wasabiapp.org).
+Running background tasks is disabled here.
+For that, use a standalone Pline package from the [downloads page](/downloads/) or run the examples in the [demo webapp](http://wasabiapp.org:8080).
 :::

 <div class="footer">